ChangLab/ATACPrimerTool/Running_APT_with_Galaxy.md

 ## Usage

 APT requires ATAC-seq bam files to design optimal ATAC-qPCR primers.
 Bam files can be downloaded from public repositories such as ENCODE or
 GEO or user-generated to match your cell type of interest.
-A list of ATAC-seq datasets from a variety of both human and mouse tissue available from ENCODE is supplied in the APT manuscript.
+A list of ATAC-seq datasets from a variety of both human and mouse tissues available from ENCODE is supplied in the APT manuscript.

 ATAC-seq bam files should be added to the Galaxy history as a dataset collection and the reference genome set for all files.
 Bam files must be